qqchqiuqiuyy/SourceIdea/src/main/resources/static/bower_components/bootstrap-datepicker/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory Comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission